rogerluan/JobList/README.md

 # JobList
 ### A list of worldwide and Brazilian websites to find and apply for remote jobs, freelances and regular jobs.

+### How to Contribute

-To contribute, click README.md and then the pencil icon.
+To contribute, open a PR.
+If you're not familiar with PRs: click README.md and then the pencil icon.
 Make your changes and click the "Propose file change" button to submit a pull request.

 **Worldwide:**